 Face to face fundraising enables organisations to engage with socially minded individuals who are willing to provide long term support for their work.

 The British Standards Institute (BSI) is the business standards company that helps organisations make excellence a habit, they are committed to embedding excellence into the way people and products work.
-After being accredited to ISO 9001: 2008 since 2014, in October 2017, HOME was awarded the ISO 9001:2008 Quality Management System accreditation by the BSI for the recruitment of new regular donors on the door step.
-Accreditation lasts for three years and HOME has committed to being audited regularly during this time.
+After being accredited to ISO 9001: 2008 since 2014, in October 2017, HOME was awarded the ISO 9001:2015 Quality Management System accreditation by the BSI for the recruitment of regular donors on the doorstep.

+BSI accreditation lasts for three years and HOME has committed to being audited regularly during this time.
 All departments within HOME are open to audit, at least once in the three year cycle.